the Poetry kit

 NEW SHORT COURSES SHORT COURSES OTHER COURSES

-3 weeks of poetry fun.
-Poetry exercises that will inspire you to engage with the new season like never before.
+3 weeks of holiday poetry fun to fit around your shopping and holiday preparations.
+Poetry exercises that will inspire you to engage with the season like never before.
 We will be looking to develop poems from the small events and the large, from the personal to nature and the time of year.
 This will be a fun workshop with the serious intent to produce some fine poetry.
-The course will be conducted online over three weeks, at a cost of £30 –
+The course will be conducted online over three weeks, at a cost of £30

 Every month we have many short courses that take place over three weeks.
 These cover many subjects in poetry from Ekphrastic Poetry to poetry in Times of Change.
 There is something for everyone and we are adding to our course availability each month.
 In addition each summer we have our Summer School and in December the December Poetry Workshop.